mklooss/Loewenstark_Newsletter/README.md

 Loewenstark_Newsletter
 =====================
-Unsubscribe form Newsletter in Magento
+Unsubscribe by guest form Newsletter in Magento
+Double OptIn for Registered Customers

 Facts
 -----